msarson/ZipTools-for-Clarion/README.md

 A high-performance ZIP library for Clarion applications that provides simple interfaces for creating, manipulating, and extracting ZIP files.

+For a detailed list of changes and version history, see the [CHANGELOG](CHANGELOG.md).

 ## Quick Start

 ### Basic Zipping